Political party: Niche parties

-Entrepreneurial parties
+Business-firm parties

-An Entrepreneurial party is a political party that is centered on a political entrepreneur, and dedicated to the advancement of that person or their policies.
+A business-firm party is a personalist party that is centered on a political entrepreneur, and dedicated to the advancement of that person or their policies.
 While some definitions of political parties state that a party is an organization that advances a specific set of ideological or policy goals, many political parties are not primarily motivated by ideology or policy, and instead exist to advance the career of a specific political entrepreneur.

 Proxy parties

-A proxy political party is a political organization that is formally founded and legally registered as any other regular political party, but is in fact a proxy political actor, directly or indirectly controled by another political party, group or organization, formal or informal.
+A proxy political party is a political organization that is formally founded and legally registered as any other regular political party, but is in fact a proxy political actor, directly or indirectly controlled by another political party, group or organization, formal or informal.
 Proxy political parties are created for various reasons, whether legal or political.
-Some are openly acknowledging their direct dependency on other political subjects (proxy parties cretaed publicly as such, by wider political movements or communities), while others are trying to act as independent parties, but are in fact covertly controled, whether in order to facilitate an impression of political plurality, or directly distort political and electoral processes.
+Some are openly acknowledging their direct dependency on other political subjects (proxy parties created publicly as such, by wider political movements or communities), while others are trying to act as independent parties, but are in fact covertly controlled, whether in order to facilitate an impression of political plurality, or directly distort political and electoral processes.